A quick review of investment strategies and how to use them to maximize your gains

 Long-term investing

-Long-term investing is for those who have long-term investment goals.
-Although the exact allocations and holdings may differ, long-term investing has a goal of simplicity, consistency, and gains over a 10+ year time horizon.
+Long-term investing is popular for anyone with long-term investment goals.
+Although allocations and holdings may differ, long-term investing has a goal of simplicity, consistency, and gains over a 10+ year time horizon.
 Many think about this strategy to include passive investing, where one can set it, forget it, and retire with a sizable nest egg.

 Income investing